mtth/layer2/README.md

   .pipe(new dot11.capture.Save('log.pcap'));
 ```

+The above example is only using the default options, it is possible to specify
+which interface to listen to and what modes to activate (e.g. promiscuous or
-A `Replay` stream is also available to stream packets from a saved capture
+monitor).
+A `Replay` stream is also available to stream packets from a saved
-file.
+capture file.

 Documentation